Checking for Pwned Passwords in Active Directory

-With Specops Password Policy’s Breached Password Protection, you not only get a more comprehensive list of leaked passwords (over 2 billion and counting), as well as passwords used in real attacks today.
-You get a more secure way to check your Active Directory user passwords against a NIST-compliant compromised password list.
+With Specops Password Policy’s Breached Password Protection, you get a comprehensive list of leaked passwords (over 4 billion and counting), as well as passwords used in real attacks today.
+You get a more secure way to check your Active Directory user passwords against a NIST compliant compromised password list.

-Specop’s Password Policy Breached Password Protection comes in two versions: Express and Complete.
-Both check your users’ passwords against our leaked list during password change, and blocks users from selecting vulnerable passwords.
+Specops Password Policy with Breached Password Protection comes in two versions: Express and Complete.
+Both check passwords against our leaked list during password change, and blocks users from selecting vulnerable passwords.

 With Express, your AD users’ passwords are checked during password change against a streamlined version of our complete list that’s available for on-prem use and notifies immediately if the password they’ve selected is compromised.

-With Complete, your AD users’ passwords are checked during password change against our complete list (over 2 billion and counting) that’s available in the cloud and notified via email if the password they’ve selected is compromised.
+With Complete, your AD users’ passwords are checked during password change against our complete list (over 4 billion and counting) that’s available in the cloud and notified via email if the password they’ve selected is compromised.
 The user will be asked to change their password at next logon.

 Looking for a password deny list that’ll help you comply with regulations from organizations like NIST, but is also more comprehensive and easier to set up than HIBP?
 Contact us to see if Specops Password Policy and Breached Password Protection are the right fit for your Active Directory security needs.